-The Mandel Institute for Nonprofit Leadership’s core faculty, comprised of outstanding practitioners, scholars and educators, will accompany the Fellows throughout the entire program.
-In Israel, in addition to several members of the core faculty, Fellows will study with faculty of the Mandel Foundation-Israel.
+The Mandel Institute for Nonprofit Leadership’s core faculty, comprised of outstanding practitioners, scholars and educators, accompanies the fellows throughout the entire program.
+In Israel, in addition to several members of the core faculty, fellows study with faculty of the Mandel Foundation-Israel.

 Sarah Bunin Benor